sQUlearn/squlearn/docs/user_guide/operators.rst

 Operators for expectation values
 ################################

-.. currentmodule:: squlearn.expectation_operator
+.. currentmodule:: squlearn.observable

 Operators play a crucial role in computing the expectation value in conjunction with a wave function.
 Currently, in sQUlearn, only operators constructed from the Pauli group :math:`\{\hat{X},\hat{Y},\hat{Z},\hat{I}\}` are supported.
-In the context of sQUlearn, expectation operators are mandatory inputs for the Quantum Neural Network (QNN) and can be employed in the Projected Quantum Kernel program.
+In the context of sQUlearn, observables are mandatory inputs for the Quantum Neural Network (QNN) and can be employed in the Projected Quantum Kernel program.
-All operators follow the Base Class :class:`ExpectationOperatorBase`.
+All operators follow the Base Class :class:`ObservableBase`.

-The following functions and operators are accessible via :class:`squlearn.expectation_operator`.
+The following functions and operators are accessible via :class:`squlearn.observable`.

-Implemented expectation operators.
+Implemented observables.
 ----------------------------------

 The following operators are available and implemented as standalone classes: